 Either way, a stemmed glass is much easier to elegantly swirl than one without.

-A stemmed glass will continue looking good regardless of how your evening plays out.
+So if you've been wondering how to hold a wine glass for maximum elegance, a long stemmed glass is your answer as it will continue looking good regardless of how your evening plays out.